 115.16(c): Policy 202.057 requires the use of qualified interpreters and forbids the use of incarcerated individuals as interpreters except in cases of exigent circumstances.
 The agency trains its employees that they may not rely on incarcerated individuals as interpreters or readers except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the individual's safety, the performance of the first-response duties, or an investigation for communicating with an individual who is LEP; this training is delivered during the employee's initial orientation training through PREA Module 3.
-MCF-SCL has had no instances of an incarcerated individual being used to interpret/translate for another incarcerated individual related to an allegation of sexual abuse or sexual harassment within the past 12 months.
-As noted above, the trained mentor assigned to the Receiving and Orientation unit assists with interpreting for Spanish-speaking individuals during orientation, which was documented by the facility in 12 instances.
+MCF-FRB has had no instances of an incarcerated individual being used to interpret/translate for another incarcerated individual related to an allegation of sexual abuse or sexual harassment within the past 12 months.
 Staff interviews confirmed that they are aware of the services available and that using an incarcerated individual to interpret/translate for another related to a sexual abuse/harassment incident is prohibited; line staff explained they would contact a supervisor who could assist with accessing the necessary services.
 The facility reports that there have been no instances where incarcerated individual interpreters, readers, or other types of assistance are provided by incarcerated individuals during an investigation of sexual abuse or harassment.